Feng Shui Basics

 Useful Good-Luck Products That Still Feel Natural

 Most homes do not need a shopping list to feel luckier, but a few kinds of pieces can help if they solve a real problem first.
-The best good-luck products usually improve light, growth, entry clarity, or one meaningful symbolic detail without making the room feel crowded.
+The best good-luck products improve light, growth, entry clarity, or one meaningful symbolic detail without crowding the room.

 Simple products that support luck more naturally

-Think practical support first, then symbolism.
-If a piece helps the room feel easier to enter, brighter, or more cared for, it usually belongs here.
+Browse these as practical upgrades first.
+If a piece makes the room feel easier to enter, brighter, or more cared for, it is doing more than a louder lucky charm.

 Light